-Given an array of Player objects, write a comparator that sorts them in order of decreasing score; if or more players have the same score, sort those players alphabetically by name.
+Given an array of Player objects, write a comparator that sorts them in order of decreasing score.
+If or more players have the same score, sort those players alphabetically ascending by name.
 To do this, you must create a Checker class that implements the Comparator interface, then write an int compare(Player a, Player b) method implementing the Comparator.compare(T o1, T o2) method.
 In short, when sorting in ascending order, a comparator function returns if , if , and if .

 Locked stub code in the Solution class handles the following input from stdin:

-The first line contains an integer, , denoting the number of players.
+The first line contains an integer, , the number of players.

-Each of the subsequent lines contains a player's respective and , a string and an integer.
+Each of the next lines contains a player's respective and , a string and an integer.

 Two or more players can have the same name.